 Nextech AR CEO Evan Gappelberg Buys 250,000 Shares of Company Stock In Open Market Purchases

-Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR EP, a Metaverse Company and leading provider of augmented reality ("AR") experience technologies, wayfinding technologies and 3D model services for ecommerce today announced that CEO Evan Gappelberg (the "Acquirer") has purchased a total of 250,000 shares (the "Subject Shares") through open market buys with an average purchase price of $.70/ USD or .95 CAD per share.
+/EIN News/ -- TORONTO, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- InvestorsHub NewsWire -- Nextech AR Solutions Corp. ("Nextech" or the "Company") (OTCQB: NEXCF) (CSE: NTAR) (FSE: EP2), a Metaverse Company and leading provider of augmented reality ("AR") experience technologies, wayfinding technologies and 3D model services for ecommerce today announced that CEO Evan Gappelberg (the "Acquirer") has purchased a total of 250,000 shares (the "Subject Shares") through open market buys with an average purchase price of $.70/ USD or .95 CAD per share.
 This purchase increases CEO Evan Gappelberg's ownership to 10,672,461 common shares.

 The Acquirer acquired ownership and control of 250,000 Subject Shares in the open market.
 When added to its existing shareholdings of the Company (which consist of an aggregate of 10,422,461 common shares), the Acquirer's total, post-acquisition holdings of common shares is 10,672,461 common shares, representing 10.36% of the 103,012,103 common shares issued and outstanding.